RealKinetic/locust_k8s/Blog_part_1.md

 # Deployment

 We can install Locust directly on any machine we'd like.
-Bare metal, a VM, or, in our case, we're going to use [Docker](https://www.docker.com/) and [Google Container Engine (GKE)](https://cloud.google.com/container-engine/).
+Bare metal, a VM, or, in our case, we're going to install into a [Docker](https://www.docker.com/) container and deploy the container to [Google Container Engine (GKE)](https://cloud.google.com/container-engine/).

 ## Google Container Engine